konstantin-kuzovkin/architecture-portfolio/04-platform-architecture/README.md

 Technical capabilities can be shared while business rules remain owned by the corresponding product domains.

-# My Role
+## My Role

-Role: Platform / System Analyst
+**Role:** System Analyst / Architecture-oriented System Analyst

-## Responsibilities
+In this case, I focused on:

-• platform architecture analysis;
+- platform architecture analysis;
+- engineering standards;
-• definition of reusable engineering standards;
+- reusable API and event standards;
-• API governance;
-• event governance;
+- architecture governance;
-• documentation standards;
-• architecture review preparation;
+- architecture review practices;
+- documentation standards;
-• reusable templates and checklists;
+- reusable templates and checklists;
-• cross-team technical enablement;
-• analysis of platform capabilities;
-• architecture decision documentation.

-## What This Case Demonstrates

-• Platform Engineering
-• Architecture Governance
-• Reusable Engineering Standards
-• API Governance
-• Event Governance
-• Documentation as an Engineering Practice
-• Architecture Reviews
-• Cross-team Enablement
-• Reusable Templates
-• Architecture Decision Records
-• Platform Capability Thinking
+- platform onboarding;
+- architecture decision-making.

 > **Portfolio note:** This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning, platform engineering practices and system analysis skills.
 It is not a copy of a production platform or internal documentation.